 - Fault Mode- select a fault mode: Disabled, Fail to Specific State, or Hold Last Value.
-Default is Disabled. - Fault Shed Time- set the amount of time an Active and Enabled Fault Condition is in effect before fault behavior is initiated. - Fault State- select the fault state that the device is commanded to when the fault occurs.
+Default is Disabled. - Fault Shed Time-set the amount of time the condition is in effect before the fault behavior is initiated. - Fault State-select the fault state that the device is commanded to when the fault occurs.
 The Fault State value is ignored unless Fault Mode is 'Specific State'. - Recovery Mode- select Automatic or Acknowledge.
 Automatic causes the device to return to normal operation once the fault conditions clear.
 If Acknowledge is selected, you must manually acknowledge the fault after clearing it before the device can be returned to service.